All Episodes

 Obama mentions him all the time.

-Warren Buffett pays a lower tax rate than his secretary, an outrage he has asked us to fix.
+Warren Buffett pays a lower tax rate than his secretary.

-Do you know why uh Warren Buffett pays a lower tax rate than his secretary, by the way?
+Do you know why Warren Buffett pays a lower tax rate than his secretary, by the way?

-Uh the outrage he has asked Obama to fix.
+The outrage he has asked Obama to fix.

-Uh Warren Buffett pays a lower tax rate than his secretary because he asked his highly paid accountants to arrange it that way.
+Warren Buffett pays a lower tax rate than his secretary because he asked his highly paid accountants to arrange it that way.

-He asked them to fix it so he pays less tax than his uh secretary, and now he's asked Obama to fix the outrage of him fixing uh paying less tax than his secretary.
+And now he's asked Obama to fix the outrage of him paying less tax than his secretary.

 Widespread laughter broke out on the GOP side of the aisle.

-You only have to say the words Warren Buffett is a punchline now.
+Warren Buffett is a punchline now.

 Pass this bill now.

-Uh this isn't political grand scanding, Obama said.
+This isn't political grandstanding, Obama said.

-Representative Paul Ryan, Republican of Wisconsin Gufford.
+Representative Paul Ryan, Republican of Wisconsin, gufford.

-Now that's just totally unacceptable.
+Now, that's just totally unacceptable.

 You're allowed to titter at this president.

-You determine the content of the show 1 800 282 2882, whatever you want to talk about is straight ahead on the Rush Limbaugh Show.
+1-800-282-2882, whatever you want to talk about is straight ahead on the Rush Limbaugh show.

 Yeah, pass this bill now.